-Homeschoolers are invited to participate in a variety of activities from private tours and custom programming to grade-level classes, garden-wide events, and more!
+Homeschoolers in the Raleigh area are invited to participate in a variety of field trip activities from private tours and custom programming to grade-level classes, garden-wide events, and more!

 I Spy!
 Tours (PreK–Grade 8)

-Homeschool students have the opportunity to tour the gardens through our interactive I Spy!
+Homeschool students have the opportunity to take a field trip to the gardens through our interactive I Spy!
 Tour program.
 Perfect for a family or group of up to ten participants, each tour includes a guided walk through the Arboretum while exploring a topic of interest along the way.
 Tours are purposely kept small to help maintain social-distancing while allowing students and families to explore the garden, make observations, have fun, and learn something new together.

 Advance booking is required since tours are offered on a limited schedule.
 Registration fee is paid by the tour organizer when booking the tour through our online e-store.

 For more information, current tour topics, or to book a tour, visit the I Spy!
 Tour information page.